 INTERPERSONAL SKILLS AS A COMPETITIVE ADVANTAGE

 In this context, and as Timbie pointed out, interpersonal skills are presented as a clear competitive advantage over robotisation in the workplace.
-This was endorsed by the World Economic Forum (WEF) at the end of 2017: "Social skills will be more in demand than technical skills in all industries."
 These skills, also known as soft skills, are those that involve emotional intelligence, that is the ability to effectively manage our emotions, to recognise those of others and to establish positive relationships with others.
 We are talking about creativity, collaboration, flexibility, negotiation and other skills that, when applied to the world of work, translate into people capable of finding the best strategies to achieve success.

 The recognition of these skills is now reaching its peak, but they have been appreciated since before robotisation was evident, as is illustrated by various studies.
 This was shown, for example, by a study conducted by the Stanford Research Institute and the Carnegie Mellon Foundation in 2008.
 The 500 CEOs consulted assured that 75% of success at work in the long term will be due to soft skills and only 25% to technical skills.
 In 2011, a survey conducted by Career Builder among heads of HR departments confirmed the managers' perception.
 The data, which we will break down below, reflected a persisting trend in the selection process: appraising the social performance of their future workers as well as their technical knowledge.

 - A full 71% of respondents said they valued an employee's emotional intelligence over other attributes, including IQ.